Category: History

 June 4, 2015 By arne hendriks 0

-During WWI the British Army made it perfectly clear that no man under the height of 160cm (5 ft 3 inches) was deemed strong enough to fight and serve their country.
-But as the war dragged into the second year, with the enormous losses in men’s…
+At the onset of the First World War the British Army announced that no man under the height of 160cm (5 ft 3 inches) was deemed strong enough to fight and serve their country.
+As the war dragged into the second year, with enormous loss…

 Tall Tales: The Well-Heeled Wobble